 The Volunteer Income Tax Assistance (VITA) is a nation-wide program began by the IRS in the early 1970s.
-Through VITA, trained volunteers provide free tax preparation services for low-to-moderate income families.
-VITA generally helps those community members who make $54,000 or less, persons with disabilities, or limited English speaking taxpayers.
+Through VITA, trained and IRS-certified volunteers provide free tax preparation services for low-to-moderate income families.
+VITA generally helps those community members who make $54,000 or less and persons with disabilities.
 In doing so, VITA offers accurate filing services while saving clients tax preparation fees.

 Yale students operate one of the most active and dedicated VITA centers in the New Haven region.
-In the Spring, the VITA program at Yale operates six days a week out of the New Haven Public library.
-(See "Logistical Details.")
-On certain days, VITA at Yale can also accommodate various language preferences.
+In the Spring, the Yale VITA site operates six days a week out of the Ives Main Branch of the New Haven Free Public Library system.
+Our site also accommodates non-English speakers.
 On all days, our aim is to provide engaged and supportive service.

-- Location: The New Haven Free Public Library, downtown at 133 Elm Street.
+Location: The New Haven Free Public Library Ives Main Branch, downtown at 133 Elm Street.

 VITA has three different capacities for volunteers: Intake coordinators welcome visitors and manage tax documents.
-Tax preparers (basic or advanced) work directly with clients to complete and file tax returns (while Quality reviewers, who are some of our returning volunteers, review each return to ensure accuracy).
-Site Coordinators, who are experienced volunteers, as well as managers/liaisons, manage each volunteer shift, provide expert tax knowledge, and work to ensure the efficient operation of the center.
-VITA welcomes graduate and professional students to volunteer alongside undergraduates.
+Tax preparers (basic or advanced) work directly with clients to complete and file tax returns (while quality reviewers, who are some of our returning volunteers, review each return to ensure accuracy).
+Site coordinators, who are experienced volunteers, as well as operations managers and tracking coordinators oversee each volunteer shift, provide expert tax knowledge, and work to ensure the efficient operation of the site.
+Our volunteers include undergraduates alongside graduate and professional school students.

 All tax preparers and quality reviewers (including returning volunteers) certify annually with the IRS.
-VITA offers training to Yale students in the Fall and ample preparation for the test.
-The test can also be taken at any time, and self-study is an option.
+VITA offers training to Yale students in the Fall and ample preparation for certification, though self-study is an option.
+The certification test may be taken at any time.
 See here for training materials.
-Being an in-take coordinator does not require studying, just a simple half-hour session to certify.
+Becoming an intake coordinator requires only a half-hour training session.

 Want to serve your local community while learning a valuable life skill?
 Join VITA, and have a measurable impact on New Haven!
 Meanwhile, our volunteer community is a bustling and lively family.
 We provide training support and everyone takes the certification test at the same time (fueled by Insomnia cookies!).
 We match W-2 forms with good cheer.